KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

  In Part 5, Reuse I will explain how you can reuse KB's collection highlights outside of the Wikimedia context, that is, for/in your own websites, services, apps, hackathons and projects.
 I'm going to talk about REST APIs, SPARQL, data dumps, Python scripts and machine interactions with our highlights.

-Ik ga het m.a.w. hebben over APIs, SPARQL, datadumps, Python en script- en machinematige interacties met onze topstukken.
+Ik ga het m.a.w. hebben over APIs, SPARQL, Python en script- en machinematige interacties met onze topstukken.
 Toffe dingen voor onze doelgroep van ontwikkelaars, appbouwers, digital humanists, data scientists, LOD-afficionados en andere leuke nerds.

 I'll Try to Follow the same orfer as in parts 2, 3 and 4, so
 - all highlights